BE LEGENDARY.

 Have a shop out back?
 Need us to treat your rocks?
 Have wasps in your mail box?
 Whatever you need (within reason), we can tailor a plan to your problems.

 The answers to your burning questions most likely lie in this list.
-If you have a question that wasn't answered, there's a contact form below it, and you can choose how you'd like to let us know the deepest desires of your heart.
+If you have a question that wasn't answered, just contact us and you can let us know the deepest desires of your heart.

 • Is there a guarantee?